pace-neutrons/Horace/documentation/smg/10_build_release_process.md

 Feature development and bug fixes should be performed on branches and reviewed using a GitHub Pull Request (PR).

-When a pull request is opened or updated the code is built and tested of the merge of the PR branch and `master`.
+When a pull request is opened or updated the merged code of the PR branch and `master` is built and tested.

 1. Feature developed on a branch taken from the `master`
 2. All tests likely to be affected by changes in Herbert and Horace must be run on developers machine